 5 Tech Skills Your Sales Team Needs NOW

-With the peak season of OND right around the corner, now is a great time to assess your sales team’s skills before the final push of the selling year.
+With the peak season of OND right around the corner, now is a great time to assess your sales team’s tech skills before the final push of the selling year.

 Of course, if your sales strategy isn’t already in place by Labor Day, your OND will likely fall short of your goals.
 But it’s not too late to take an assessment!